 The bezel portion of the instrument panel is cane rattan.
 I traced from a paper pattern and cut the rattan to shape with scissors.
 Then I bonded plywood to the backside perimeter and painted it flat black.
 The openness of the rattan would allow the instrument panel to stay cool, and I think looks pretty good.
 The bezel is attached to the instrument panel with Velcro™ tape.

 Time to build and finish: 12 hours.
 Limitations: size, although I did a cabin roof that was 8′ × 7′.
 I don’t know if you could produce a shape with curves in the second plane with this technique.

 The last word

 I began working at Gougeon Brothers, Inc. over four decades ago as a boat builder.
 Thirty years ago I became a Technical Advisor, which presented the opportunity to talk to so many creative folks building and fixing things with epoxy.
-This article represents one of hundreds written for our publication Epoxyworks.
+This article represents one of the hundreds written for our publication Epoxyworks.
 This will be my last one as I am retiring.
-I plan to cruise on my new boat ION—now in North Carolina, with her davits, instrument hood, Euro Sink and swim ladder fairing— around the Chesapeake, ICW and Bahamas.
-ION is a fuel-efficient, 10.2 meter power catamaran designed by Roger Hill of New Zealand.
+I plan to cruise on my new boat ION—now in North Carolina, with her davits, instrument hood, Euro Sink, and swim ladder fairing— around the Chesapeake, ICW and Bahamas.
+ION is a fuel-efficient, 10.2-meter power catamaran designed by Roger Hill of New Zealand.
 The boat was built for me by my long-time friend Craig Blackwell of Blackwell Boatworks in Wanchese, North Carolina.